awesomerank/awesomerank.github.io/lists/CodyReichert/awesome-cl.md

 ------------

 * [ANSI Common Lisp](http://www.paulgraham.com/acl.html) - A thorough, practical covering of the entire language, with exercises.
 Not recommended as a starter text, due to [some caveats][20].
 * [Common Lisp Recipes](http://weitz.de/cl-recipes/) - **Common Lisp Recipes** is a collection of solutions to problems and answers to questions you are likely to encounter when writing real-world applications in Common Lisp.
+Published in 2015.

 Advanced
 --------